sundogbio/szi-tile-source/README.md

 3. Read the body of the file

-We then either parse the body as XML, in the case of the .dzi file, or pass it back to OSD in the form of a Blob if it's an image tile.
+We then either parse the body as XML, in the case of the .dzi file, or pass it back to OSD in the form of a Blob, in the case of image tiles.

 ### Everything else